|

 Gomphrena pulchella 'Fireworks' (Pink Globe Amaranth) - A 2 foot tall by 3 foot wide subshrub (woody base with herbaceous stems) with narrow 2 to 3 inch long lanceolate green leaves with a long tapering tip.
 Nearly year round in our frost free gardens, but primarily spring to first frost, appear foot long stems rising above the foliage that are topped with inch wide pom-pom clusters of bright rosy-pink flowers with yellow stamens decorating the petal tips.
 Plant in full sun to with most any soil type (including clay) so long as it drains fairly well.
 Gets by with occasional irrigation but looks its best if given a more regular watering.
 Is evergreen and winter hardy in near frost free zones but treated as a perenniall or annual elsewhere.
 It can reseed a bit in the garden but not so much that it would be considered weedy.
 The flowers do not need to be deadheaded but are attractive in the vase both fresh or dried.
 This is a great plant in the garden or in a large container with the attractive flowers that, as the cultivar name implies, shoot out from the plant just like fireworks and are a magnet to hummingbirds and butterflies, yet resistant to deer predation.
 It is larger and much longer lived that the more common Globe Amaranth, Gomphrena globosa, though 'Fireworks' is sometimes mistakenly listed as a cultivar of this species.
 The native of the species in northern Argentina, northwest, Bolivia, Brazil, Paraguay and Uruguay and has been introduced into Mexico.
 The name for the genus is a Latin name for a species of Amaranth and the specific epithet means "pretty" or "beautiful".
 The cultivar 'Fireworks' was introduced in 2009 by Ball Horticulture.

-This information about Gomphrena pulchella 'Fireworks' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Gomphrena pulchella 'Fireworks' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant. |

 |